 If the report you are viewing contains hyperlinks, choose the link to view the associated content.
 For example, in a report listing customers and their web sites, choose a URL in the report to visit the corresponding web site.
 The content the link references, opens in a new browser tab or window.
-If the hyperlink is associated with an e-mail address, your default e-mail client opens a new message window.
+If the hyperlink is associated with an e-mail address, your default e-mail client launches a new message window.
 The linked address, appears in the To field.
 For example, to contact the customer, choose the e-mail address in the report to send the customer an e-mail.
+Some hyperlinks can link elements within the same report.
+For example, a hyperlink created in a report element such as a summary table, cross tab, or chart can link to another chart, within the same report.
+Hyperlinks can also link to external reports stored in the iHub Encyclopedia volume.
+These hyperlinks are called drill-through hyperlinks.
+When you choose the link, the report launches in a new browser tab or window.